-- 12.1.
-Before the assignment of beats to competitors, all beats and buffer zones must be clearly defined and should not be altered during the competition. - 12.2.
-The beat of each competitor must be determined by a random draw.
-The random draw is designed to ensure that anglers will not fish any beat in any sector more than once, nor, if mathematically possible, an adjoining beat. - 12.3.
-The random draw for boat assignment for each competitor must minimize the frequency, ideally to nil, with which competitors will fish in the same "boat number" during the competition.
+- 12.1 Before the assignment of beats to competitors, all beats and buffer zones must be clearly defined (if possible, by GPS coordinates) and should not be altered during the competition. - 12.2 The beat of each competitor must be determined by the random draw using an approved SFFNZ method.
+The random draw is designed to ensure that anglers will not fish any beat in any sector more than once, nor, if mathematically possible, an adjoining beat. - 12.3 The random draw for boat assignment for each competitor must be decided by a random draw, which must minimize the frequency, ideally to nil, with which competitors will fish (throughout the sessions during the competition) in the same "boat number" during the championship.